jackewing/codereview.gpt/README.md

 ## Installation

-You can install `codereview.gpt` from the [Chrome Web Store](https://chrome.google.com/webstore/detail/codereviewgpt/amdfidcajdihmbhmmgohhkoaijpkocdn) or build it from source locally.
+You can install `Señor Dev` from the [Chrome Web Store](https://chrome.google.com/webstore/detail/codereviewgpt/amdfidcajdihmbhmmgohhkoaijpkocdn) or build it from source locally.

 ### From the Chrome Web Store (recommended)

-Go to the [extension page](https://chrome.google.com) at the Chrome Web Store and add `codereview.gpt`.
+Go to the [extension page](https://chrome.google.com) at the Chrome Web Store and add `Señor Dev`.

 ### From source